Deny Haryana's land swap proposal for assembly building construction: Majithia appeals to UT Administrator | Science-Environment

 Majithia also informed the Administrator that the Haryana government's application was also in contravention of the Punjab Reorganisation Act, 1966, the Rajiv Longowal Accord and also against the spirit of federalism as a unilateral decision on this request would be discriminatory towards Punjab.

-Meanwhile, Shiromani Gurdwara Parbandhak Committee chief Harjinder Singh Dhami said only Punjab has the right over Chandigarh, the city established after ruining dozens of villages of Punjab and no one will be allowed to rob this right.
-In a statement, Dhami said the rights of Punjab are being neglected by adopting different mischievous tactics.
-SGPC president said that Punjab had, still has and will continue to have the right over Chandigarh.
+Former MP Jakhar cautioned leaders of both the states to avoid any spectre-mongering for political gains over this highly sensitive issue which could be misused by vested interests to foment strife in the border state.
+Urging both chief ministers to come together and spend their collective energies to resolve genuine issues of public concern, Jakhar said the issue needs deliberate handling and must be resolved mutually.
+"Why cannot we run the Vidhan Sabha which is an internationally reputed heritage building on rotational basis, say for the first 15 days one state uses it and then it is available to the other state.
+This way even the whole building is available for each state," Jakhar said referring to Haryana Vidhan Sabha Speaker's request for more office rooms for the official conduct of business.
+Even if Haryana still thinks that it needs separate land, it should consider the area abutting Mansa Devi Complex in Panchkula which is in fact closer to the present set-up than the site asked for by Haryana, Jakhar said.

-He said Haryana should use its own land for a separate state assembly and vacate the existing assembly in Chandigarh and hand the occupied area over to Punjab.
+Shiromani Gurdwara Parbandhak Committee chief Harjinder Singh Dhami said only Punjab has the right over Chandigarh, the city established after ruining dozens of villages of Punjab and no one will be allowed to rob this right.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)